 • Use realistic scenarios: Earlier user research should highlight some of the use cases likely in your target audience, as well as possible competitors, so make the most of this contextual information.

-• Evaluate the price of the pricing research study itself: For startups and small businesses, you want to undertake research that fits your team’s capacity.
-If you think it’ll be important to iterate, factor that in, too.
+• Evaluate the price of the pricing research itself: For startups and small businesses, you'll want to undertake research that fits your team’s capacity.
+If you think it will be important to iterate and conduct more than one study, factor that in, too.

-• Minimize bias: Avoid leading questions, be transparent with respondents about the purpose of the study, and have peers review your process and results.
+• Minimize bias: Avoid leading questions, be transparent with participants about the purpose of your study, and have peers review your process and results.

 • Don’t forget to include the option for respondents to buy nothing: This is particularly important in conjoint analysis and monadic pricing – your results won’t be valid if “none of the above” isn’t one of their options.